-Here are some of the other options you can choose:
+Here are some of the other options you can choose to view the files on the disc you inserted:

-- To view the files on the disc you inserted, click Start, My Computer, and then right-click the DVD Writer/CD Writer drive icon and choose Explore. - To view the files on the disc you inserted, click Start, My Computer, and then double-click the DVD Writer/CD Writer drive icon. - To open a particular program, click Start, choose All Programs, and then click the program you want.
+- Click Start, My Computer, and then right-click the DVD Writer/CD Writer drive icon and choose Explore. - Click Start, My Computer, and then double-click the DVD Writer/CD Writer drive icon.

-Compatibility Information
+Using Compatibility Information